 A safety audit is a general term used to describe an activity where a facility gathers information about one or more aspects of the workplace in order to evaluate the risk levels for health or safety issues.
 During this audit one or more people will gather data related to the efficiency, reliability, and effectiveness of their health and safety systems.

-Why are Safety Audits Done?
+Why Are Safety Audits Done?

 - Legislative Requirements – There are many local, state, and federal laws in place that require facilities meet certain safety standards.
-A safety audit can help to ensure those standards are met.
+A safety audit can help ensure those standards are met.

 - Safety Concern – Keeping employees and the workplace safe is ethically very important.

-- Injuries – If someone has been injured in a specific area of the workplace, it is often necessary to perform a safety audit of that area to determine whether the injury was a onetime occurrence, or there is a risk of it happening to someone else.
+- Injuries – If someone has been injured in a specific area of the workplace, it is often necessary to perform a safety audit of that area to determine whether the injury was a one-time occurrence or there is a risk of it happening to someone else.

-- Safety Culture – Employers that want to promote a safety focused culture need to set the tone by engaging in safety related activities such as a safety audit.
+- Safety Culture – Employers that want to promote a safety-focused culture need to set the tone by engaging in safety-related activities such as a safety audit.

 Performing a Safety Audit